More on impact ›

 Investigations of human activities, environments, and interactions with robots use rigorous, state-of-the-art empirical-research methods, including qualitative, quantitative, and mixed-method approaches.
 Explorations of novel robot concepts, human-robot interaction paradigms, and design spaces for applications follow a research-through-design approach.
 Example contexts for applications include social and physical assistance in domestic, work, and clinical settings (e.g., education, therapy, manufacturing), mission-critical environments (e.g., space exploration, search and rescue), and public settings (e.g., museums, transportation, and retail environments).
 Technical advancements in HRI involve novel algorithms, systems, architectures, and platforms that enable new forms of human-robot interaction and methods and environments for programming and prototyping robot systems.
 Finally, theoretical work in HRI uses grounded, meta-analytic, and case-study approaches to build models, frameworks, and theories of human-robot interaction.

-The journal aims to foster the growth of the highly interdisciplinary HRI research community and encourages problem-driven work that integrates design, technical, and behavioral perspectives.
-We invite submissions that present strong, rigorous research in all areas of HRI that makes empirical, design, technical, or theoretical contributions.
+This section aims to foster the growth of the highly interdisciplinary HRI research community and encourages problem-driven work that integrates design, technical, and behavioral perspectives.
+We welcome submissions that present strong, rigorous research in all areas of HRI that makes empirical, design, technical, or theoretical contributions.
 The journal also seeks to facilitate the translation of research into practice through open-access publications that clearly identify the implications of the research for practice.

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, ESCI, Emerging Sources Citation Index, CLOCKSS

-Human-Robot Interaction welcomes submissions of the following article types: Book Review, Brief Research Report, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Human-Robot Interaction welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Human-Robot Interaction, where they are peer-reviewed by the Associate and Review Editors of the specialty section.